Individuals & Families

 Reusable masks with an integrated filter layer can be washed multiple times.

 Visit the Government of Canada COVID-19 mask use webpage for more information on proper use and care.

 Using a face mask during periods of extreme heat may make breathing difficult, cause adverse skin reactions, and create discomfort due to extreme heat.
 When mask use is not feasible, maintain a physical distance of 2 metres from others.
 Learn how to protect yourself in extreme heat.

-For more information on non-medical masks visit Public Health Agency of Canada website.
+For more information on masks, visit the Government of Canada website.
 For more information about personal protective equipment including authorized products, medical gowns and face shields visit the Government of Canada’s website.

 Under the Provincial Order, employees are required to wear a face covering at all times in areas accessible to the public.
 In areas inaccessible to the public, employees are required to wear a face covering when physical distancing of 2 metres from others cannot be maintained.